Skip to content

 What carpenter ants do to a home over time

-The cost-of-delay table is the most persuasive economic argument for immediate carpenter ant treatment.
-Each year of inaction multiplies total costs 3–5× through colony growth, satellite formation, and progressive wood excavation.
+The cost-of-delay progression is the most persuasive economic argument for immediate carpenter ant treatment.
+Each year of inaction escalates total cost through colony growth, satellite formation, and progressive wood excavation — because repair scope grows with the colony.

 Colony Size